bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/04-Caching-Fetching-Files/README.md

   ![Install service worker](Images/install-code.png)

-  * Next, add the following code to activate your service worker and remove old data from the cache:
+  * Next, add the following code to activate your service worker and remove any old data from the cache:

   ![Activate service worker](Images/activate-code.png)